 The specific schedule will vary both across Scholars (according to their interests) and across the Program sites.
 Generally, the first year is heavier on didactics, as Scholars are engaged in coursework, identifying partners for their research projects, and initiating their Scholarly work.
 Scholars have more time in year two to devote to research.
 Scholars devote no more than 20% of their time to clinical activities during each year.
 Clinical activities may depend upon their project and interest, e.g. education, consultation, direct patient care.

-Yes, you can earn a master’s degree in an affiliated program at each site.
-Participation varies across sites: at some sites, scholar participation in an affiliated master’s program is a mandatory component of the NCSP; at others, it is optional.
-Please inquire at each location for specifics in this regard.
+Yes, you can earn a master’s degree in an affiliated program at most sites.
+At some sites, scholar participation in an affiliated master’s program is a mandatory component of the NCSP; at others, it is optional, or a certificate may be offered instead of a master's degree.
+Please inquire at each site for specifics in this regard.

 There is no minimum or maximum number of sites to which you can apply.
 Some applicants have personal reasons that would only allow them to enter the program at one site.
 This is perfectly understandable, and in no way disadvantages your application.
 If you are only able to attend a single site, then only apply to that site.
 If you can envision yourself at a variety of sites, then apply to those that interest you.

-Program sites will notify applicants whether they are offered an interview in August.
+Program sites will notify applicants whether they are offered an interview by the end of August at the latest.
 All interviews will be conducted virtually.

 Applicants who are offered multiple interviews may interview at up to four sites.
 Your decision about how many interview offers to accept will not be used as a proxy to gauge your commitment and interest in the program.
 On the contrary, we know that applicants have myriad factors to consider when choosing where to interview.